MatthewZito/archimedes_toolkit/README.md

 The network scanner is another very useful tool, and a formidable one when used in conjunction with the aforementioned MAC changer.
 This scanner utilizes ARP request functionality by accepting as user input a valid ipv4 or ipv6 IP address and accompanying - albeit optional - subnet range.

-The program then takes the given IP and/or range, validates them per IEEE specifications (again, this validation is run against ipv4 and ipv6 standards).
+The program then takes the given IP and/or range, then validates them per IEEE specifications (again, this validation is run against ipv4 and ipv6 standards).
 Finally, a broadcast object is instantiated with the given IP and a generated ethernet frame; this object returns to us a list of all connected devices within the given network and accompanying range, mapping their IPs to respective MAC addresses.

 The program outputs a table with these associations, which then might be used as input for the MAC changer should circumstances necessitate it.